Skip to main content

 What you will study

-Core courses
+Core units

-Select two from the list:
+Select 12-24 credit points from the following:

 • Evidence-based Decision Making